chrismlusk/accuraty-templates/README.md

 Go to the [Accuraty GitHub account](https://github.com/Accuraty) and add a new repository.

-Name the repository using the client code, add a description, make the repo private, and then **do not initialize with a README**.
-Skip that step since you will import the existing local repository you just made.
+Name the repository using the client code and project year, make the repo private, and then **do not initialize with a README**.
+Skip that step since you will import the existing local repository you just created.

-Back in your terminal, run `git remote add origin [PASTE_THE_GITHUB_URL_HERE]`.
+Back in your terminal, run `git remote add origin _PASTE_THE_GITHUB_URL_HERE_`.

 Then, run `git push -u origin master`.